rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 <Divider />

-Finally, with React Table Library it's possible to exchange the select components entirely with custom components.
-In the case of our table selection plugin, we may want to exchange the checkbox components with our own HTML checkboxes or with checkboxes from a third-party library.
-In the following, you will get an example of how to use Material UI components in React Table Library.
+Finally, with React Table Library it's possible to replace the select components entirely with custom components.
+In the case of the table selection plugin, you may want to replace the checkbox components with your own HTML checkboxes or with checkboxes from a third-party library.
+The following example shows how to use Material UI components with React Table Library.

 First, import the custom component from your third-party library: